asjadjawed/short-url-server/README.md

 ## List of packages

 - cors: for front-end / back-end connection
-- dotenv: to set environment variables for development.
+- dotenv: to set environment variables for development.\
+  *(env variables with production settings should be setup as well)*

   ```.env
   NODE_ENV=development